AutodeskGames/stingray-docs/source/interactive_help/sdk_help.md

 -	And many more.

 Any customer can use the {{ProductName}} SDK to make these kinds of plug-ins.
 You don't need to have access to the source code.
 (Though, if you want source access for other reasons, you can get it!
-See the ~{ Introduction to Source Access }~ for details.)
+See the ~{ Introduction to Source Code Access }~ for details.)

 ## To get started: